Petunias: Nonstop Color All Summer

 Plant after last frost in rich, well-drained soil.
 Water consistently — containers may need daily watering in heat.
 Feed every two weeks with a bloom fertilizer.
 Pinch back leggy stems mid-summer to restart flowering.
 Wave and Supertunia series are self-cleaning.

-See petunias in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring petunias alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring petunias alongside companion plants.

 Frequently Asked Questions